flowtoolz/Flowlist/Service/video_narration_texts.md

 So a year ago, I prototyped a novel kind of task manager and named it "Flowlist".
 And I've been happily using it every day since.
 This year, I decided to turn Flowlist into much more and make it available to you.
 More is to come at [flowlistapp.com](http://flowlistapp.com).

-#Flowlist Light
+#Flowlist Trial Version

 Want to try it yourself?
-Go to flowlistapp.com and download Flowlist Light for free.
+Go to flowlistapp.com and download Flowlist for free from the AppStore.

-Flowlist Light has just 1 limitation: It cannot hold more than 100 items at the same time.
+The free trial version has just 1 limitation: It cannot hold more than 100 items at the same time.
 Other than that, it has all features, it saves all your items, you can use it forever, and it is totally free, you don't even have to give away your email.
 Go to flowlistapp.com and start organizing your thoughts and your life today!

 #Flowlist Future Development